ssq0-0/Lisk/README.md

 - **Lending Protocols**: Supports borrowing, lending, and collateral management.
 - **Modular Design**: Easily extendable with new modules.
 - **Comprehensive Logging**: Tracks transactions and provides debugging information.
+- **Top Cheker**: Checking accounts in the leaderboard.
+Logging the number of points, place in the table and time of the last update
+- **Task performer**: Marks all available assignments complete, provided they are completed in advance.
+Also - daily task
+- **Version control system**: Automatic checking of the software version relevance and registration of warnings in case of an update, as well as a link to the new release

 ---
 ## Installation